CritCatDigiPres/CritCatDigiPres.github.io/README.md

 ### Events

+> **Legacies of Catalogue Descriptions: outputs and next steps (27 July 2021)**

+> This half-day workshop will disseminate work-in-progress outputs and work with participants to develop next steps.

+> See the [event page](https://cataloguelegacies.github.io/July-2021-workshop) for further details.

 Over the course of the project, we had planned to run two capability building workshops and a partnership development workshop.
 Then Covid-19 hit, and we were forced to change our plans.
 Contact **[James](http://www.sussex.ac.uk/profiles/371022)** for more information.

 > **Computational Analysis of Catalogue Data (16 Dec 2020)**